zejustinn/html/basic-structure/README.md

 ### Doctype

-All HTML documents must start with a <!DOCTYPE> declaration. \
+All HTML documents must start with a &lt;!DOCTYPE&gt; declaration. \
 The declaration is not an HTML tag.
 It is an "information" to the browser about what document type to expect. \
-In HTML5, the <!DOCTYPE> declaration is simple:
+In HTML5, the &lt;!DOCTYPE&gt; declaration is simple:

 ```html
 <!DOCTYPE html>
 ```

-> Tip: The <!DOCTYPE> declaration is NOT case sensitive.
+> Tip: The &lt;!DOCTYPE&gt; declaration is NOT case sensitive.

 ### html

-The <html> tag represents the root of an HTML document. \
+The &lt;html&gt; tag represents the root of an HTML document. \
-The <html> tag is the container for all other HTML elements (except for the <!DOCTYPE> tag).
+The &lt;html&gt; tag is the container for all other HTML elements (except for the &lt;!DOCTYPE&gt; tag).

 ```html
 <!DOCTYPE html>